 Your mobile network!

-Last summer I found it annoying when I realised how much I was charged for a 1 min call that would normally be included on my plan.
+Last summer, I found it annoying when I realised how much I was charged for a 1 min call that would normally be included in my plan.
 Just to say ‘Hey, I’m at the beach, where are you?’ to an old friend.
 That all happened while using my UK SIM card.

 READ ALSO: